Skip to main content

 3. Design Architecture: Create a blueprint for workload distribution.
 Plan for network connectivity and data transfer.

 4. Select Tools and Platforms: Choose management, automation, and security tools.
-Ensure they support multiple cloud environments.
+Ensure tool and platform selections support multiple cloud environments.

 5. Migrate and Deploy: Move existing applications to new cloud environments.
 Deploy new applications according to the strategy.